All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 What It Is

 This triple combination represents the gold standard in peptide-based healing protocols.
 BPC-157 (Body Protection Compound) accelerates wound healing and reduces inflammation, TB-500 promotes muscle fiber regeneration and blood vessel formation, while GHK-Cu stimulates collagen production and provides antioxidant protection.
-Together, they create a synergistic effect that addresses healing from multiple biological pathways simultaneously.
+Together, they create a combined effect that addresses healing from multiple biological pathways simultaneously.

 Clinical Evidence